b-lukaszuk/BS_wJ_eng/contents/pascals_triangle.md

 sco(s)
 ```

-Pretty neat, we could end here or try to add some text formatting.
+Pretty neat, we could stop here or try to add some text formatting.
 In order to
 do that we will need some way to determine the length of an integer when printed
-(`getNumLen` below) as well as the maximum number length in a Pascal's triangle
+(`getNumLen` below) as well as the maximum number length in a Pascal's triangle.
-(actually only its last row as in `getMaxNumLen` below).
+The latter can be done by examining its last (longest) row, hence `getMaxNumLen`
+below accepts a vector.

 ```jl
 s = """